triton-inference-server/server/docs/getting_started/llm.md

 #### Max Tokens in Paged KV Cache

-This is only required for Phi-3-mini-128k-instruct, it is not necessary to modify this parameter for Phi-3-mini-4k-instruct.
+This is only required for Phi-3-mini-128k-instruct, and it is not necessary to modify this parameter for Phi-3-mini-4k-instruct.

-To accommodate for the 128k context, remove this part from tensorrt\_llm/config.pbxt - which will allow the max tokens to be determined by the KV cache manager.
+To accommodate for the 128k context, remove the following from tensorrt\_llm/config.pbxt - which will allow the max tokens to be determined by the KV cache manager.
 If you don’t want to remove it, you can also set maxTokensInPagedKvCache such that it is large enough (e.g. 4096) to process at least 1 sequence to completion (i.e. must be larger than beam\_width \* tokensPerBlock \* maxBlocksPerSeq)

     parameters: {
       key: "max_tokens_in_paged_kv_cache"